DeepWok/pynqcaht/labs/lab2.md

 Let's start by understanding the audio module in the BaseOverlay.
 Click open `<expand the IP>`.

-[Pic of audio module outer layer]
+[Pic of audio module outer layer] TODO

-[Pic of the files under the hood]
+[Pic of the files under the hood] TODO

 Here we see the audio module's internal hierarchy - under the IP, there is a `base_audio_direct.sv` file, which contains an `audio_direct_v1_1.sv` file.
 The `audio_direct_v1_1.sv` is the actual IP that was developed by the PYNQ / Digilent teams, while the `base_audio_direct.sv` file is auto-generated when you add your IP to your block design and interface it with other components.